kubernetes/community/keps/sig-node/draft-20180702-pod-restartpolicy-to-restart-whole-pod.md

 #### Recreate Pod Sandbox

-We can trigger the pod restart by triggering the recreation of the pod sandbox.
+We can trigger the pod restart by triggering the recreation of the [pod sandbox][sandbox].

 ##### Pros
   * This approach as the benefit of having only a small amount of change to the existing code-base.